raspberrychris/paddleboardmaster/content/post/cooyes-inflatable-stand-up-paddle-board.md

 \`The Paddleboard is 10'6"x 32" x 6"(an extra wide paddleboard, meaning it is extra stable when using on the water) the board also comes in 4 different colors.
 (Blue, Green, Orange and White).

-## What is the quality of the Cooyes Inflatable Stand up Paddle Board?
+## What is the quality like?

+Overall this is a really good quality paddle board and is made of military grade materials, which means it is durable in all conditions.
+The board itself is made of ‎Polyvinyl chloride.

 ## Who is the Cooyes Inflatable Stand up Paddleboard for?